📗 Regular component (out of 5) should be submitted using the "Grade" and "Submit" buttons at the bottom of the page.

 📗 (Part 1) Implement the activation of a simple convolutional neural network with 1 convolution layer, 1 pooling layer, and 1 fully connected layer.

-Test network (one convolution layer with 3 activation maps and 5 by 5 filters, one average pooling layer with 4 by 4 filters, and one hidden fully connected layers with 100 units, then softmax output layer with 8 units for digits (0 to 7):
+Test network (one convolution layer with 3 activation maps and 5 by 5 filters/kernels with zero-padding and stride 1, one average pooling layer with 8 by 8 filters with no padding and stride 8, and one hidden fully connected layers with 12 units, then softmax output layer with 8 units for digits (0 to 7); all activation functions are ReLU except for the softmax layer):

 📗 (Part 2) Start with a random image, use projected gradient descent on the image to find an image that represents a typical image of every digit.
 In adversarial machine learning, this is called projected gradient descent attack.